by Dr. Lawrence Wilson

-Releasing trauma can be traumatic.
-This just means that as one retraces and removes a trauma, a person can go through healing reactions that are not always pleasant.
+Releasing trauma can occasionally be traumatic.
+This just means that as one retraces and removes a trauma, healing reactions can occur that are not always pleasant.
 They may include bad dreams, various physical symptoms from itching to retracing of infections, anxiety, anger, depression feelings and more.

-This article specifically discusses how to recognize, understand and handle retracing reactions related to traumas – both those that you know about and those that you are not even aware happened to you.
+This article specifically discusses how to recognize, understand and handle retracing reactions related to traumas – both those traumas that you know about and those of which you are not even aware.

-Recall that trauma always lowers your vitality or adaptive energy.
+Traumas always lowers your vitality or adaptive energy.
 Retracing is always about increasing your vitality and adaptive energy by some means.
-Nutritional balancing programs are very helpful because they, unlike most medical and holistic approaches, are designed specifically to increase vitality.
+Development programs are very helpful because they, unlike most medical and holistic approaches, are designed specifically to increase vitality.

-Also recall that most trauma make a person more yin in Chinese medical terms.
-This means empty, depleted, too expanded and perhaps cold.
-In terms of bio-energetics, the glandular system is depleted, hormone levels are usually lower, and this contributes mightily to the symptoms that occur after a trauma of any kind.
+In terms of bio-energetics, the glandular system is depleted, hormone levels are usually lower, and this contributes to the symptoms that occur after a trauma of any kind.

-Also know that the perpetrators of traumas such as rapists, robbers, thieves, and other rogues know all this and one goal of causing trauma for another person is to lower the personÕs energy and make the person more yin.
-Understanding this concept is often helpful to move back through trauma release safely and easily.
+Many perpetrators of traumas such as rapists, robbers, thieves, and others know about the above.
+One of their goals in causing trauma for another person is to lower the person’s energy and make the person more yin.

 Retracing a trauma is not always easy to identify.
-Some people clearly re-experience a memory of an old incident, accident of fall, divorce, rape, mugging, beating or something else.
-Often along with it they suddenly feel very angry, sad, lonely, horrified, depressed, very irritable or perhaps anxious.
+Some people clearly re-experience a memory of an old incident, accident, divorce, rape, mugging, beating or something else.
+Often, along with it they suddenly feel very angry, sad, lonely, horrified, depressed, very irritable or perhaps anxious.
 Sometimes they may feel pain in the body somewhere such as the joints or the pelvic area.

 An odd symptom is that part of you is very present here and now, but another part of the brain is often back in the past – maybe even 20 or 30 years back.
 It is usually impossible to separate the two.
 If you live with a partner, however, the partner may be able to help you see that your anger, for example, is not about the present, but perhaps toward a parent who mistreated or molested you when you were a baby.
 This sort of splitting of the mind during retracing is very unusual and yet it happens in many cases.